nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

+* `N/A` is accepted as a special placeholder for all optional fields.
+* Only Singaporean NRIC format is accepted for NRIC field.
 * If you have edited **patient name** or **patient NRIC**, please make sure to update the changes to any relevant appointments, using the `editappt` command.

 </div>